KnapsackPro/knapsack-pro-cypress/README.md

 ## FAQ

+__NEW:__ Up to date [FAQ for Knapsack Pro Cypress can be found here](https://knapsackpro.com/faq/knapsack_pro_client/knapsack_pro_cypress).

+__OLD:__ This README also contains FAQ questions but we keep adding new info only to our new FAQ page mentioned above.

+We keep this old FAQ in README to not break old links spread across the web.

 ### Knapsack Pro Core features FAQ

 This project depends on `@knapsack-pro/core`.
 Please check the [FAQ for `@knapsack-pro/core`](https://github.com/KnapsackPro/knapsack-pro-core-js#table-of-contents) to learn more about core features available to you.